Men Who Cook: Meet the Men, Last Call for Online Ticket Sales

 Meet the line-up:

 Mike Churner, Clearfield Co.
-Sheriff (and Deputies)- Sheriff Churner’s Smokin’ Beef Brisket with French Onion Potatoes, Bacon Wrapped Shrimp and Fudge
+Sheriff (and Deputies) 6- Sheriff Churner’s Smokin’ Beef Brisket with French Onion Potatoes, Bacon Wrapped Shrimp and Fudge

 Sam Vitullo, Sales Manager at Belding & Mull– Lasagna’s Twisted Sister